zaritskylab/muscle-formation-prediction/README.md

 in screening.
 This method can be adapted to other biological processes to reveal connections between the dynamic single-cell state and virtually any other functional readout.

+## Findings summary

+We used live cell imaging and machine learning to track the differentiation state of muscle cells during muscle fiber formation.
+Our findings include identifying the time frame of myoblast differentiation and its link to fusion events.
+We also validated that inhibiting fusion did not significantly affect the differentiation process.
+This approach has potential applications in identifying new factors and screening compounds for muscle regeneration.
+Our study highlights the importance of supervised machine learning in accurately inferring cell state and its broader applicability to studying other dynamic cellular processes.

+See our paper (linked below) for more details and extensive resources.

 ## Data collection, processing and model training procedures